 5.3 Business operations

-5.5 Commercial photography
+5 Commercial photography

 6 Commercial vehicles

 7 Construction of buildings or other facilities

 5.10 Operating an eating, drinking, or lodging establishment

-2.23 Recreation Fees (Lake Use Fee): All motor boats, and sailboats over 14 ft. on Lake Amistad that require state registration, including those in fishing tournaments, must possess a valid permit costing $4.00/day, $10.00/3 days, or $40.00/year.
+All motorboats and all sailboats over 14ft. on Amistad Lake that require state registration, including those in fishing tournaments, must possess a valid Lake Use Pass.
+Lake use fees are $4.00/day, $10.00/3 days, or $50.00/year.

 A special use permit is required when any fishing tournament exceeds ten (10) boats.
 The application for special use permits must be received by the park at least 72 hours before and no earlier than 18 months in advance of the tournament start date.
 A permit processing fee of $25.00 must be submitted with the application.
 A response will be given by park within one week after receipt of an application.

 Management Costs: The park has established a standard fee for cost recovery of services provided for a fishing tournament.
 Personnel costs are the only standardized costs being recovered.
 In the event there are additional costs incurred by the park, the NPS will notify the tournament director/organizer as to their additional financial obligation.
 The below fees are to arrive at the park no later than tournament registration time.

-§ 2.1 PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES.
+§ 2.1 PRESERVATION OF NATURAL, CULTURAL, AND ARCHEOLOGICAL RESOURCES

 (a)(4) Using or possessing wood gathered from within the park